amuzetnoM/artifactvirtual/README.md

 | Visualization | Dynamic 3D/2D knowledge and project maps.            |
 | Expansion     | Public templates, systems, and knowledge communities |
 >                                                and quite honestly, a lot more.
-> Journal Access

-> All journal entries are planned to reside inside `/content/journal/`.